xperia64/unpacking_devolution/docs/Defeating Devolution.md

 * USB Gecko initialization at `0xb32034cc`
 * SD card initialization at `0xb320f5b8`
 * USB storage initialization at `0xb321dd90`
-* And finally, a very interesting string: `Unable to verify ISO image - .DVV file error`, used in a function that also calls the SD/USB initialization functions; let's call this `important_boot_funciton`
+* And finally, a very interesting string: `Unable to verify ISO image - .DVV file error`, used in a function that also calls the SD/USB initialization functions; let's call this `important_boot_function`

 ##### Storage and Loading the DRM Validation Files
 Going through `important_boot_function`, we discover code that tries to locate the FAT partition on the storage device, and a custom FAT driver (which only supports 8.3 short names).